Anger Management Counselling

 Treatment for challenges with anger at Sana Psychological involves an initial 1-2 sessions of background information gathering to get to know who you are at all levels, including the challenges and resources you have.

 Typically, treatment will consist of process counselling as well as feedback, recommendations, and psychoeducation to help you learn to navigate a healthy relationship with feelings, including anger, in your life.
 Anger counselling is available for those struggling with anger as well as those who have been witness to it and/or impacted by it.
 Treatment can be short-term (3-6 months) or long-term (6+ months) depending on needs and preferences.
-Cost is $200/session and these appointments can be accessed in person or by phone or video.
+You can see the fee schedule here.
+These appointments can be accessed in person or by phone or video.

 The longer story

 There is a lot of misinformation and misunderstanding about the feeling of anger.
 The biggest myth is that anger is a ‘bad’ thing and, therefore, needs to be minimized, avoided, and eliminated altogether.
 This is a myth because anger is a feeling like many others, including happiness, sadness, loss, guilt, shame, and more.
 All of these feelings provide us with helpful information that, if we are missing it, can impact our health, relationships, and boundaries.